Wheelsy/Review-Birb/README.md

 # Reaview Birb

-Reaview Birb is an ML.NET console application that can discern whether a product or service review is positive or negative.
+Reaview Birb is a local ML.NET console application that can discern whether a product or service review is positive or negative.

 ## Features